scraton/rescale_lite/README.md

 ### Task 1 - Add support for questions and answers on ingredients

 Here is a brief user story that describes the desired functionality:
 > A coman `User` should be able to ask a question about a specific `Ingredient` in a `Recipe`.
 A brand `User` should be able to provide an answer to that question.
-Comans can answer more than one question.
+Comans can ask more than one question.

 Here is what the view should look like from the Brand's perspective: